 Far Hills Secedes from Bernards Township

-New Jersey Senate Bill 332, authorizing the incorporation of the Borough of Far Hills was introduced into the Legislature by state Sen. Clarence E. Case.
+New Jersey Senate Bill 332, authorizing the incorporation of the Borough of Far Hills, was introduced into the Legislature by state Sen. Clarence E. Case.
 Fifty residents went to Trenton to cheer for the favorable action.
-In a 30 minute session on March 28, 1921 the Far Hills bill was “introduced, heard and first and second readings, referred to committee, voted out, and passed by the Senate.”
+In a 30-minute session on March 28, 1921, the Far Hills bill was “introduced, heard and first and second readings, referred to committee, voted out, and passed by the Senate.”
 The Assembly concurred a week later.
 In a local referendum on MAY 12.
 1921 Far Hills voters approved the incorporation of the borough by a vote of 11 7-15.

-Lured by the magnet of the interstate highways in 1971, AT&T acquired 225 acres in Far Hills and an adjoining 140 acres in Bedminster, lands once part of Grant Schley’s Froh-Heim and constructed a corporate headquarters for its Long Lines Division near the river in Bedminster.
+Lured by the magnet of the interstate highways in 1971, AT&T acquired 225 acres in Far Hills and an adjoining 140 acres in Bedminster, lands once part of Grant Schley’s Froh-Heim, and constructed a corporate headquarters for its Long Lines Division near the river in Bedminster.
 AT&T pledged to keep the Far Hills lands open space forever and to continue to make the race course available for the Essex Fox Hounds Race Meeting.

-In November 1921 the Essex Fox Hounds Race Meeting, which previously had been held in Bedminster, moved to Froh-Heim.
-More than 2,000 people came to see the fourth running of the New Jersey Hunt Cup Race – it rained.
+In November 1921, the Essex Fox Hounds Race Meeting, which had previously been held in Bedminster, moved to Froh-Heim.
+More than 2,000 people came to see the fourth running of the New Jersey Hunt Cup Race—it rained.

 The Far Hills Race Meeting is the quintessential nexus of family, friends and the beautiful fall season outdoors on Far Hills most historic grounds.
 For years I’ve researched, studied, and photographed so many aspects of the race meeting and always step back on the hillside to soak in the spectacle that provides the perfect backdrop of the area’s beauty and equestrian grandeur.
 As a historian, I can’t tell you how excited I am to honor this event with a centennial badge of honor.